Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Abstract

 \section{Abstract}

-Reinforcement learning can effectively learn amortised design policies for designing sequences of experiments.
-However, current methods rely on contrastive estimators of expected information gain, which require an exponential number of contrastive samples to achieve an unbiased estimation.
-We propose an alternative lower bound estimator, based on the cross-entropy of the joint model distribution and a flexible proposal distribution.
+Reinforcement learning can learn amortised design policies for designing sequences of experiments.
+However, current amortised methods rely on estimators of expected information gain (EIG) that require an exponential number of samples on the magnitude of the EIG to achieve an unbiased estimation.
+We propose the use of an alternative estimator based on the cross-entropy of the joint model distribution and a flexible proposal distribution.
 This proposal distribution approximates the true posterior of the model parameters given the experimental history and the design policy.
-Our estimator requires no contrastive samples, can achieve more accurate estimates of high information gains, allows learning of superior design policies, and is compatible with implicit probabilistic models.
-We assess our algorithm's performance in various tasks, including continuous and discrete designs and explicit and implicit likelihoods.
+Our method overcomes the exponential-sample complexity of previous approaches and provide more accurate estimates of high EIG values.
+More importantly, it allows learning of superior design policies, and is compatible with continuous and discrete design spaces, non-differentiable likelihoods and even implicit probabilistic models.